Early years pupil premium provider information

 Number of children drawing EYPP Amount each year

-The EYPP is paid alongside existing funding for the three and four year old funding entitlement.
+The EYPP is paid alongside existing funding for the nine months, two, three and four year old funding entitlement.
 Children do not need to access the full entitlement to be eligible for the early years pupil premium; providers will be paid on a pro rata basis.

 What is my role in promoting the early years pupil premium to parents and carers?